 For this perfect grilled ribeye steak recipe, I used bone-in ribeye steak cut to 1 inch thick.
 You can use boneless ribeye steaks, too.
 You can also use thicker steaks, but a 1-inch steak is a pretty typical thickness.

 If you do have a thick steak (1.5 inches thick or more), I recommend preparing your grill with two zones.
-Direct heat, and indirect heat.
+Direct heat for the perfect sear, and indirect heat.
+Whether you’re using a gas grill or charcoal grill, make sure to prepare two zones.

 spice rub being applied to steaks